Combos Browse all Suggest

 Creature — Rat Ninja

-Ninjutsu (, Return an unblocked attacker you control to hand: Put this card into play from your hand tapped and attacking.)
+Ninjutsu *(, Return an unblocked attacker you control to hand: Put this card onto the battlefield from your hand tapped and attacking.)

 Whenever Throat Slitter deals combat damage to a player, destroy target nonblack creature that player controls.

 Throat Slitter counts as removal.
 In Garruk's Wake

 Dread Charge or Word of Binding could win the game with poison if you have a bunch of creatures out.

 Thrilling Encore for recursion maybe?